Lesser Hampden: Adoption as a league stadium

 In September 2018, it was announced that Queen's Park would return to Lesser Hampden to play first team matches on a permanent basis after agreeing to sell Hampden Park itself to the Scottish FA, which had been leasing the larger ground as the base for the national team.
 In November 2019, the club released plans to upgrade Lesser Hampden to an SPFL-standard venue which included an extension of the existing west stand, a new east stand and associated facilities, with a seating capacity of 1,774.
 Work on Lesser Hampden was delayed, which meant that Queen's Park had to groundshare at the Falkirk Stadium, at Firhill and then at Ochilview Park after their lease on Hampden expired.

 The club released a revised plan in early December 2021; within two weeks, demolition of the farmhouse and byre had commenced.

+Queen's Park moved back into Hampden for the 2023-24 season, having agreed a deal with the SFA to rent the stadium while allowing the Scotland national teams to use Lesser Hampden as a training pitch.
+This arrangement continued into the 2024-25 season, but they returned to Lesser Hampden for the 2025-26 season.